Best Cutting Board of 2021

 Hardwood and Bamboo

-The same studies have found that wood is naturally anti-microbial, with a number of anti-bacterial properties, such as the very porous nature of wood, where bacteria is pulled inside the end grain wood and bamboo designs and isn't able to survive.
-As per the 2019 study by the University of Illinois, wood also contains naturally occurring enzymes that kill bacteria.
+One of the upsides of wood is that it's said to be naturally anti-microbial with a number of anti-bacterial properties.
+For example, wood is very porous, and in this environment, bacteria are pulled inside the end grain wood and bamboo designs and aren't able to survive.
+Studies show that wood also contains naturally occurring enzymes that kill bacteria.

 Composite cutting boards are made of a blend of hard materials, which allow them to be a sanitary option.
 This is because their hard material makes it difficult to put deep cuts or gouges in it; unlike wood, they can also be washed in the dishwasher.
 These characteristics make composite products some of the easiest to keep clean.
 The Epicurean was by far our review team's favorite composite model.